• Skip to primary navigation

 punjabi sarson ka saag

-Sarson ka saag is prepared by mixing some other leafy vegetables like spinach and bathua (pigweed).
-Normally the taste of Sarson leaves is slightly bitter.
-So to balance the taste, I have added spinach leaves, bathua or pigweed leaves along with mustard leaves.
-You can also add radish leaves, methi or fenugreek leaves to the mixed greens.
+Sarson ka saag is prepared by mixing leafy vegetables like spinach, methi, radish leaves, and bathua (pigweed).
+Typically, the taste of Sarson leaves is slightly bitter.
+So, to balance the taste, I have added spinach, bathua, or pigweed leaves along with mustard leaves.
+You can also add radish and methi (or fenugreek leaves) to the mixed greens.

 Authentic Sarson Bathua Palak Saag

-These greens need to be cleaned properly as they have lots of dirt and soil on leaves.
-So take a large vessel filled with water.
-Soak the leaves and leave for 2 - 3 minutes so that the dirt will settle down at the bottom.
+These greens need to be cleaned properly, as they have lots of dirt and soil on the leaves.
+Soak the leaves in a large water-filled vessel for 2 - 3 minutes so the dirt settles down at the bottom.
 Remove them to another clean vessel.
-Repeat this for at least 3 times.
+Repeat this at least three times.

 Palak Sarson Bathua ka saag

 Heat oil and add cumin seeds.
-Allow it to splutter.
-Then add ginger garlic paste (or chopped), chopped onions, and saute till translucent.
+Allow them to stumble.
+Then add ginger garlic paste (or chopped) and onions, and saute until translucent.

-Now add all spices and salt to the onions and saute for 10 - 15 seconds.
-Now add chopped leaves and a half to 1 cup water.
+Add all the spices and salt to the onions and saute for 10 - 15 seconds.
+Now add the chopped leaves and half a cup of water.

-Close lid of pan and cook for 1-2 whistles.
-When the lid opens add 1 - 2 tbsp roasted gram flour to the saag.
+Close the lid of the pan and cook for 1-2 whistles.
+Add 1 - 2 tbsp roasted gram flour to the saag when the lid opens.
 Mix well.
-If you want to puree it, then do that now with the help of a hand blender/ immersion blender.
+If you want to puree it, do that now with the help of a hand blender/ immersion blender.

 Now simmer for another 3 - 5 minutes on low flame.
-In the end add a tempering (tadka) of cumin seeds, garlic, red chilies or powder.
-And your delicious Sarson ka saag is ready to serve.
+In the end, add a tempering (tadka) of cumin seeds, garlic, red chilies, or powder.
+Your delicious Sarson ka saag is ready to serve.

 Sarson ka saag is best combined with makke ki roti.
-It's a heavenly combination in fact.
-However, I have made tandoori roti with this saag and this was also a great combination I must say.
-You can add variation to this authentic Sarson ka saag by adding extra paneer cubes or potato cubes.
+It's a heavenly combination.
+However, I have also madeย tandoori rotiย with this saag, and I must say it was also a great combination.

 sarson ka saag

-• There are different ways people prepare this.
-I have seen in many places, they boil the leaves with onion, garlic, ginger, tomatoes and then add tampering to it.
-But here I have sauteed the onion and garlic first and then added green leaves and spices.
+• People prepare for this in different ways.
+I have seen in many places that they boil the leaves with onion, garlic, ginger, and tomatoes and then add spices.
+But here, I have sauteed the onion and garlic first and then added green leaves and spices.

-• Pressure cook for 2 whistles.
-Don't overcook as it may discolor the greens and also result in fewer nutrients.
+• Pressure cook for two whistles.
+Don't overcook; it may discolor the greens and result in fewer nutrients.

 • You may roughly puree the cooked mixture.
 But I have not pureed them.